tuosuniversity/Vellum/Output/EN/5_The Model of Collapse/56_Understanding_Psychodynamic_Collapse.md

 ### Article 2

-**SEO-Optimized Title:** Beyond Observation: The Ancient Roots of Shaping Reality with Your Attention
+ Beyond Observation: The Ancient Roots of Shaping Reality with Your Attention

 **Article Body:**